Forest School Training Level 3

 Find out more about our Forest School Training Level 3, please visit our website.

-“I loved the games, songs, craft activities, learning theories, it was magical.”
+“I loved the games, songs, craft activities, learning theories, it was magical.
+It has made me feel calm and reflective.”

 “You have inspired me so much through your creativity, I felt like I was in a very nourishing environment, you were always there for the group and very supportive.”